mfn/cakephp2-magic-properties/README.md

 }
 ```

+See the `--help` flag for other options.

-Note: no checks are done whether the class is actually a CakePHP2 controller or not.
+Be aware that no checks are done whether the class is actually a CakePHP2 controller/helper or not.

 # Install

-Using composer: `composer.phar require mfn/cakephp2-magic-properties 0.0.3`
+Using composer: `composer.phar require mfn/cakephp2-magic-properties 0.0.4`

 © Markus Fischer <markus@fischer.name>